Gabriele-tomai00/Monitor4SolarProduction/README.md

 You need the following dependencies: `http express socket.io mqtt axios dotenv`

 # Configuration
-Crea un file `.env` nella radice del progetto.
+Create a file `.env` in the project root.
 ## Configuration of API VERSION

 If you decide to use `appAPI.js` then add the following fields to the `.env` file.```plaintext